harrypuuter/NanoTreeProducer/CorrectionTools/README.md

 `RecoilCorrectionTool.py` provides the tools for three different things:
 * **Z pT reweighting** of LO Drell-Yan events as a function of Z boson pT and mass:
-  * `getZBoson`: calculate the Z boson's four-vector from its daugher leptons,
+  * `getZBoson`: compute the Z boson's four-vector from its daugher leptons,
-  * `RecoilCorrectionTool.getZptWeight`: get weights are stored in [`Zpt`](https://github.com/IzaakWN/NanoTreeProducer/tree/master/CorrectionTools/Zpt).
+  * `RecoilCorrectionTool.getZptWeight`: get weights are stored in [`Zpt/`](https://github.com/IzaakWN/NanoTreeProducer/tree/master/CorrectionTools/Zpt).
 * **Top pT reweighting** of ttbar events as a function of the pT of both top quarks:
-  * `getTTPt`: calculate the generator-level top pT's,
+  * `getTTPt`: compute the generator-level top pT's,
   * `getTTptWeight`: get [SFs recommended by Top PAG](https://twiki.cern.ch/twiki/bin/view/CMS/TopPtReweighting).
 * `RecoilCorrectionTool` provides [**recoil corrections** to the MET](https://github.com/CMS-HTT/RecoilCorrections/blob/master/instructions.txt) for W/Z/Higgs events (see HTT's [AN-2016/355](http://cms.cern.ch/iCMS/user/noteinfo?cmsnoteid=CMS%20AN-2016/355)):
-  * `getZBoson`: calculate the full and visible four-vector of the Z/W/H boson at generator-level [[recommendation](https://twiki.cern.ch/twiki/bin/viewauth/CMS/HiggsToTauTauWorking2016#Recoil_corrections)],
+  * `getBoson`: compute the full and visible four-vector of the Z/W/Higgs boson at generator-level [[recommendation](https://twiki.cern.ch/twiki/bin/viewauth/CMS/HiggsToTauTauWorking2016#Recoil_corrections)],
   * `CorrectPFMETByMeanResolution`: apply the correction to a given MET four-vector.